HomeLatest NewsGovTech'Digital census to swell govt spending on technology to $7.3 bn in 2021'

 Bringing back its focus on technology, the Union government is set to shell out as much as $7.3 billion in IT in 2021, a jump of 9.4% as compared to 2020, said a Gartner report released on Tuesday.

 “The government in India will shift from being a cautious spender to opening the fiscal floodgates in 2021.
-Due to the Covid-19 outbreak, the Indian government’s projects were sidelined in 2020.
+Due to the outbreak, the Indian government’s digital transformation projects were sidelined in 2020.
 The weakening economy forced the Indian government into reducing their IT spend across all segments last year,” Apeksha Kaushik, Principal Research Analyst at Gartner, said in a statement.

 Advertisement